 FOBS Incident Position Description

-Field Observer (FOBS) The Field Observer (FOBS) is responsible for collecting incident status information from personal observations at the incident and providing this information to the Situation Unit Leader (SITL), Division/Group Supervisor (DIVS), and other fireline resources as directed.
-The FOBS works for the SITL in the Planning functional area.
+The Field Observer (FOBS) is responsible for collecting incident status information from personal observations at the incident and providing this information to the Situation Unit Leader (SITL), Fire Behavior Analyst (FBAN), Division/Group Supervisor (DIVS), Safety Officer (SOF), and other fireline resources as directed.
+The information may include fire perimeter location, on-site weather, smoke monitoring, fire behavior, fuel conditions, and fire effects information needed to assess firefighter safety and whether the fire is achieving established incident objectives and requirements.
+The FOBS typically works for the SITL in the Planning functional area.

 Prepare and Mobilize